bernie-skipole/indipyclient/README.md

     The BLOB's folder can also be set from within the session.
-    Setting loglevel and logfile should only be used for brief diagnostic purposes, the logfile could grow very big. loglevel:1 Information and error messages only,
+    Setting loglevel and logfile should only be used for brief diagnostic purposes, the logfile could grow very big. loglevel:1 Information and error messages only, no exception trace.
-    loglevel:2 As 1 plus xml vector tags without members or contents, loglevel:3 As 1 plus xml vectors and members - but not BLOB contents, loglevel:4 As 1 plus xml vectors and all contents
+    The following levels enable exception traces in the logs loglevel:2 As 1 plus xml vector tags without members or contents, loglevel:3 As 1 plus xml vectors and members - but not BLOB contents, loglevel:4 As 1 plus xml vectors and all contents